-provided that such investments comply with the "do no harm" principle and that the companies apply good governance practices.
+provided that such investments comply with the "do no significant harm" principle and that the companies apply good governance practices.

-To ensure compliance with the principle of "do no significant harm" to an environmental and/or social investment objective and to enhance the contribution to the achievement of the 17 SDGs, the sub-fund also has, at the level of the entire portfolio, a minimum of 20% of companies making a net positive contribution to all SDGs.
+To ensure compliance with the principle of "do no significant harm" to an environmental and/or social investment objective and to enhance the contribution to the achievement of the 17 SDGs, the sub-fund also has, at the level of the entire portfolio, a minimum of 20% of assets aligned with the EU Taxonomy, recognised green bonds or equivalents ("use-of-proceeds bonds"), or making a net positive contribution to all the SDGs.